wpswings/membership-for-woocommerce/README.txt

 * Filter Member According to Membership Plan and Column Added in Members Table

 == WOOCOMMERCE MEMBERSHIP PLUGIN COMPATIBILITIES ==

+* **Elementor Builder Compatibility:** Membership for WooCommerce is fully compatible with Elementor Builder, allowing you to directly use all the shortcodes from the membership plugin within Elementor.
+This makes customizing and managing your membership site simpler and more efficient.

 * [**Subscriptions for WooCommerce** ](https://wordpress.org/plugins/subscriptions-for-woocommerce/): The admin can offer membership subscriptions to users for limited access.
 For limited access, the admin can decide the subscription duration of the membership plan.